 If you’re heading to university in Canada, one of the most important things you’ll need to sort out before you arrive is a bank account.
 Many Canadian banks offer great deals for students and can also provide advice on money management and budgeting.

-Whether you are an international or a domestic student in Canada, check out our table below to help you find the best bank account for you.
+Whether you are an international or domestic student in Canada, check out our table below to help you find the best bank account for you.

 1. Choose a bank